shehand/swimming-pool-res/README.md

 > - Availability
  - The system should be available because the user should be able to log into the system and reserve the pool at anytime anywhere.
 So availability is an another non-functional requirement.

+> - Performance
+ - The performance of the system is also considered because there should be some transactions in the system as there is reservational functionality in the system.